Ten Second Epic: Hometown (2009–2011)

 Leading up to the release of their next record, Blackbox Recordings released The Virtual EP for an exclusive digital release on October 16, 2008.
-The EP features two remixes of songs from Count Yourself In (Suck It Up Princess & Boys Will Be Boys), as well as two songs from Hometown: Yours To Lose & Life Times.
-Their second full-length album Hometown was released January 27, 2009 and debuted at No. 16 on the Canadian Album Chart.
-It has since been released in Japan & Europe.
+The EP features two remixes of songs from Count Yourself In ("Suck It Up Princess" and "Boys Will Be Boys"), as well as two songs from Hometown: 'Yours To Lose" and "Life Times".
+Their second full-length album Hometown was released January 27, 2009, and debuted at No. 16 on the Canadian Album Chart.
+It has since been released in Japan and Europe.